-It is the responsibility of the Headteacher to:
+It is the responsibility of the Headteacher through the Thrive approach to:

-- ensure the Behaviour Policy is consistently applied throughout the school and support staff in its implementation - report to governors on the effectiveness of the policy - keep records of any reported serious incidents, of bullying and of racial comments - for repeated or very serious acts of anti-social behaviour, the Headteacher may exclude a child.
+- ensure the Behaviour Policy is consistently applied throughout the school and support staff in its implementation - report to governors on the effectiveness of the policy - keep records of any reported serious incidents, of bullying and of racial comments - for repeated or very serious acts of anti-social behaviour, the Headteacher may suspend or permanently exclude a child.
 This action is only taken after the school governors have been notified and follows LA guidelines.